Charles-Alexandre Léon Durand Linois: Napoleonic Wars

 In June, Linois embarked on a second cruise, this time minus the 40-gun Belle Poule, which was despatched on a separate mission.
 Setting out in Marengo with the 44-gun Atalante and Semillante, Linois first scoured the channel between Mozambique and Madagascar, before crossing the Indian Ocean to patrol the waters around Ceylon.
-After taking some lucrative prizes, Linois headed up the Coromandel Coast to Vizagapatam, having heard about a British convoy heading there.
-The French squadron arrived on 15 September to find two British east indiamen loading in the roadstead, under the protection of the 50-gun and 3 guns on the shore.
+After taking some lucrative prizes, Linois headed up the Coromandel Coast to Visakhapatnam, having heard about a British convoy heading there.
+The French squadron arrived on 18 September to find two British East Indiamen loading in the roadstead, under the protection of the 50-gun and 3 guns on the shore.
 Linois was cautious and, after Atalante had been chased off, decided to engage Centurion from distance.
-The damage inflicted by both ships therefore was superficial but while Centurion was occupied, Semilante was able to capture one of the indiaman and drive the other onto the shore.
-On the return journey, Linois' ships took another prize, and arrived at Ile de France on 1 November, to find Belle Poule with a capture of her own.
+The damage inflicted by both ships therefore was superficial but while Centurion was occupied, Semilante was able to capture one of the Indiamen and drive the other onto the shore.
+On the return journey, Linois' ships took another prize, and arrived at Île-de-France on 1 November, to find Belle Poule with a capture of her own.